zurb/F5-accessibility-audit/javascript_overrides_needed.md

 - `tabindex=0` should be used on the active tab and `tabindex=-1` should be used for adjacent tabs; `focus()` should be used to go to the next and previous tabs for an element.
 - <kbd>Shift</kbd>+<kbd>Tab</kbd> should be used to switch back to a tab after tabbing or navigating through its inner content.
+- The `first-child` should have a tab-index=0 of the selected Tab so that they tab into its contents instead of activating Tabs adjacent to other tabs by mistake.

   ```javascript
   let tab  = document.querySelector(".test");